NotAShelf/nvf/docs/manual/release-notes/rl-0.9.md

 - Added {option}`vim.languages.java.dap.enable` with the `jls` DAP.

+- Use nvf nix Tree-sitter injections in the docs.

 - Allow the usage of `pks.tree-sitter-grammars` in {option}`vim.treesitter.grammars` and language module tree-sitter package options created via `mkGrammarOption`.